 To read more about this topic, please see this alert: Foreign investments in Canada - still open for business but caveat emptor National security review process becomes (temporarily) longer

-(Note: What follows is a summary of federal government interventions.
+(Note: What follows is a summary of active/ongoing federal government interventions.
+Certain federal measures have ended, or applications are closed.
 Provincial and municipal governments are also implementing their own measures.)

 Support for Individuals/Communities